Amidst an ever-changing economic climate in the UK, the Start Up Loan scheme is still very much open for business.

 As the Start Up Loan is a personal loan for business use, we need to assess an applicant’s personal affordability, as well as the business’ affordability.

-The personal survival budget provides us with a breakdown of your personal monthly non-business related income and expenditure.
+The personal survival budget provides us with a breakdown of your personal monthly non-business-related income and expenditure.
+Again, we would recommend that you use the Start Up Loan template, which can be found on a separate tab on the cash flow forecast template.

 The 5 tips below will ensure that you provide the relevant information.